lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-29-start-refactoring-from-the-deepest-branch.md

 categories: refactoring
 ---

-Has this happened to you?

 #### We see a large method and decide to refactor.
 #### There are so many places to nip away at.
 #### Where do we start?

-Not only is it a tricky question to answer, but if we pick a less than ideal place to start, we may end up with less than ideal abstractions.
+Not only is it a tricky question to answer, but if we pick a less than ideal place, we may end up with abstractions that too are less than ideal.

 So, again, where do we start?
 Sandro Mancuso suggests we start with statements nested most deeply within our code.

-> Start refactoring from the deepest branch
+> "Start refactoring from the deepest branch"

 The deepest branch gives us a small, localised problem to solve.
 There are fewer dependencies to deal with, like those pesky global variables.